 We start by conducting a preliminary assessment of your financial situation over the phone.

 Once you formally engage us to act on your behalf, we’ll then conduct credit checks and property valuations, and contact all of your creditors.

 We’ll send a debt agreement to all of your creditors to accept or reject.
 Over 92% of New Leaf’s debt agreements are accepted.
-For the remaining 8%, we offer a money-back guarantee.
+For the remaining 8%, we offer a partial money back guarantee.
 Once the agreement is approved, it becomes legally binding.

-From then on, you make one regular repayment – and you can get on with the rest of your life.
+From then on, you make one regular payment – and you can get on with the rest of your life.

-Want to talk about debt agreements or other solutions?
-Talk to us, and we’ll talk you through your options.
-We’re experts in finding the right different debt solutions for people who are experiencing difficulty with their debts.
+Want to know more about debt agreements or other solutions?
+Talk to us, and we’ll take you through your options.
+We’re experts in finding the right debt solutions for people who are experiencing difficulty with their debts.